 Choosing weaving techniques, loom and yarn ~Choosing a de-sign to sew ~ Adjusting the pattern to fit your measurements ~ How to prepare & cut your handwoven fabric ~ Special sewing techniques ~ Share your skills and design ideas with the group ~ Work on projects as a group or individually.

-We do have regularly scheduled VCHSG Sewing With Handwoven sStudy Group Meetings!
-We meet the first Monday of every month at 3:30 pm.
-This is subject to change based on current circumstances.
+We have regularly scheduled VCHSG Sewing With Handwoven study group meetings on the 1st Monday of every month at 3:30 pm (subject to change based on current circumstances).

 Our vision is to have an in depth study of complex weave structures.
 Each month a person in the group will research a structure of their choosing and lead the discussion at that month’s meeting.
 Then we can all go away, warp up our looms and spend the rest of the month weaving that structure.
 Requirements for the study group: An 8 harness loom and the ability to warp and weave this loom.
 Weaving software would be helpful, but is not necessary.

-We have regularly scheduled VCHSG 8-Harness Weaving Study Group Meetings on the second Thursday of each month at 2:30 pm.
-Meeting place is Threadbenders Studio 4023 Camino Ranchero Unit C. Camarillo
+We have regularly scheduled VCHSG 8-Harness Weaving Study Group Meetings on the 2nd Thursday of each month at 2:30 pm.
+Meeting location is in Camarillo at Threadbenders Studio 4023 Camino Ranchero Unit C.

 This study group will explore incorporating SAORI concepts and techniques into weaving and encourage members to embrace their own uniqueness with their weaving.
 Members should have basic weaving skills and ability to warp a loom for plain weave.
 What is SAORI?